 - Wearing masks on buses and water taxis and sanitizing hands before entering.

 - Additional sanitizing of the buses between groups.

-- Working with our water taxi partner to sanitize the boat between groups.
+- Working with our water taxi partners to sanitize the boat between groups.

 Tents and Bedding:

-- While we can still provide to offer bedding and sleeping bags on our tours, guests may want to consider bringing their own sleeping bags, sheets and pillow covers.
+- While we still provide bedding and sleeping bags on our tours, guests may want to consider bringing their own sleeping bags, sheets and pillow covers.

 - You will share a tent only with someone in your “social-bubble” (e.g. partner, family or close friend).